-During the first half of 2016, the Company plans to explore its extensive 140 km2 contiguous tenement package as it believes the properties have significant potential for new discoveries.
-Company geologists have already identified several base metal occurrences similar to those outcropping over the blind Ayawilca zone.
-A property-wide airborne magnetics survey will begin as soon as the weather and permitting processes allow.
-Only 15% of our highly prospective tenement package has been covered with geophysical data to date.
+During the first half of 2016, the Company plans to explore its extensive 140 km2 contiguous tenement package, as it believes the properties have significant potential for new discoveries, with only 15% of the highly prospective tenement package covered with geophysical data to date.
+Company geologists have identified several base metal occurrences similar to those outcropping over the blind Ayawilca zone.
+One of these prospects Tambillo, approximately 10 km northwest of the principal Ayawilca area, will be covered with ground-based magnetometry in February 2016.
+A property-wide airborne magnetics survey will begin as soon as the weather and permitting processes allow, possibly in May 2016.